ntucker/anansi/packages/babel-preset-anansi/README.md

 Enables importing from project root with `~/my/path` rather than using relative paths.
 Override this if your project root is in another directory.

+### reactRequire: bool = true

+Automatically add react import if JSX is used.

 ## Future language support

 In addition to providing good production/development/testing transformations; some additional non-standard features